"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 (I know, I know; I giggled when I heard that too.)

-So the girls sit with the MAKAMniks and read to them from current events in order to bring out feelings of empathy.
+So the girl-commanders sit with the MAKAMniks in a cozy circle (circle time!) and read to them from current events in order to bring out feelings of empathy.

-For example, when the toeva disco shooting occurred, the girls read it out to the MAKAMniks so that they would feel bad about all the toeva guys and what they suffer for being different.
+For example, when the toeva disco shooting occurred, the girls read it out to the MAKAMniks to encourage them to empathize with all the toeva guys and what they suffer.

-Well, not surprisingly, the entire group immediately collapsed in uproar with bellows of: "THEY DESERVED IT!!!" and other choice words that I'll omit here.
+But (not surprisingly) the entire group immediately rose in uproar with bellows of: "THEY DESERVED IT!!!" and other even more colorful words.

 This resulted in the girls shrieking back at them, "How dare you?!
 How can you be so heartless and insensitive?!
 These are real people!"